 Also, once I have picked out the colours I want to use for a project, because the plastic bobbins have a hole in the top, I like to put them onto a giant split ring in colour gradient order so that I can easily access the colours when I’m stitching.
-I buy these super cheap and easy giant split rings on Amazon.
+I stock these in the shop if you're interested in doing the same.

 So, what do you do with them when you aren’t stitching with them?
 I personally like to store mine in plastic boxes so that they’re tidy, easy to access and also easy to store away when I’m not using them.
 I have 2 of these boxes.
 One box houses all of my warm pinks, oranges and yellows, and the other one houses my cooler blues, greens and purples :)

 My final recommendation for a must-have supply is an embroidery stand.
 For the first 6 months that I embroidered I didn’t use a stand – I used my left hand to hold the hoop and my right hand to stitch.
 Whilst this is, of course, an option, let me tell you, a stand makes embroidering much easier, much quicker and therefore more enjoyable!

 A good pal of mine in the embroidery community, Bess over at Life with Bess, designs, makes and sells the most beautiful embroidery stands.
 I absolutely adore my stand from Bess and I couldn’t be without it!